-Tenten collected her discarded training weapons and put the training dummy back where it belonged before leaving the indoor training area set aside for visitors and stepping out into the cold, dry night air of Sunagakure.
+Tenten collected the discarded training weapons and put the dummy back where it belonged before leaving the indoor training area set aside for visitors and stepping out into the cold, dry night air of Sunagakure.

 After dozens of D-rank missions and months of training, her genin squad had been assigned their first C-rank mission.
 They'd been in Sunagakure for a month already and would remain for two more, serving as the security detail to Konohagakure's embassy.

-When most ninja thought about Sunagakure, the Village Hidden in the Sand, they pictured it during the day; baked by the brutal desert sun and consumed with searing heat.
-They saw the white buildings sunk into the ground to stay cool, and the hardy people and shinobi who made their homes in the unforgiving deserts of the Land of Wind.
-What didn't come to mind was how cold the desert city became at night.
-With no moisture in the air to hold the day's heat, the city dropped below freezing just an hour after sundown.
+When most shinobi thought about Sunagakure they pictured it during the day; a city baked by the brutal desert sun and consumed with searing heat.
+They saw the white buildings sunk into the ground to stay cool, and the hardy people who made their homes in the unforgiving desert of the Land of Wind.
+What didn't come to mind was how cold the city became at night.
+With no moisture in the air to hold the day's heat, Sunagakure's temperature dropped below freezing just an hour after sundown.

 Tenten smiled wistfully at the memory of Team Gai.
 She was eighteen now, a newly minted jounin with a genin team of her own, but she remembered those times so clearly.
 Most days had been a fight for survival – against her energetic teammates if not an enemy – but the sense of belonging to a unit with a mission and a purpose had been reassuring.
 Now she was the leader, and she had to provide purpose and what safety she could to her students.
 Everything came around full circle.

-Rock Lee was a chuunin and a taijutsu instructor at Konohagakure's Ninja Academy now, instilling the "fires of youth" on a new generation.
+Rock Lee was a chuunin and a taijutsu instructor at Konohagakure's Shinobi Academy now, instilling the "fires of youth" in a new generation.
 Hyuuga Neji had beaten Tenten to chuunin by a year and jounin by two, and was now in ANBU.
-But Tenten had never considered herself to be in competition with the Hyuuga genius; they had become friends and eventually lovers, and they sought each other out whenever their paths crossed.
+Tenten had never considered herself to be in competition with the Hyuuga genius however.
+They had become friends and eventually lovers, and they sought each other out whenever their paths crossed.